trenchsheikh/accorn/README.md

 # Web Scraper

 A Python web scraper that extracts all text information from websites.
-Supports both static HTML pages and JavaScript-rendered content. **Now with RAG-optimized business knowledge extraction!**
+Supports both static HTML pages and JavaScript-rendered content. **Always produces RAG-optimized JSON output with intelligent business knowledge extraction!**

 ## Features

+- **Always outputs JSON**: Default output is structured JSON optimized for RAG systems
 - Extracts all text content from web pages
 - **Deep scraping**: Follows all links from root page to scrape entire websites
-- **RAG-optimized output**: Extracts business knowledge and structures it for Retrieval-Augmented Generation systems
+- **Intelligent RAG processing**: Advanced business knowledge extraction and semantic chunking
 - Removes scripts, styles, and other non-text elements
 - Supports static HTML pages (using requests + BeautifulSoup)
 - Optional support for JavaScript-rendered pages (using Selenium)
 - Can include link information
 - Configurable depth and page limits
 - Rate limiting to be respectful to servers
-- Outputs to file or stdout
-- Clean, readable text output
-- **Business entity extraction**: Companies, products, services, technologies, contact info
+- **Advanced entity extraction**: Companies, products, services, technologies, locations, contact info, prices, dates
+- **Smart topic extraction**: TF-IDF-like scoring with position and length weighting
-- **Intelligent chunking**: Optimal text chunking for RAG systems with metadata
+- **Semantic chunking**: Paragraph and sentence-aware chunking for better context preservation
+- **Rich metadata**: Each chunk includes URL, depth, entities, topics, timestamps, and token counts

 ## How to Run